codeship/screencast-storyboards/blogposts/django-bitbucket-appengine.md

 [![Look at all the commands that are running][screenshot-first-build-finished]][screenshot-first-build-finished]

 You see all the commands that were run.
-After a few initial preparation commands the Codeship ran the commands that you specified a few moments ago.
+After a few initial preparation commands Codeship ran the commands that you specified a few moments ago.